MicrosoftDocs/win32/desktop-src/WmiSdk/retrieving-amended-classes-using-the-scripting-api-for-wmi.md

 ---
-Description: 'If you are using the Scripting API for WMI to retrieve or store localized class information, specify the locale as part of a moniker.'
+Description: If you are using the Scripting API for WMI to retrieve or store localized class information, specify the locale as part of a moniker.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3c64047d-ce3a-4180-8f71-0e66c2e61627'
+ms.assetid: 3c64047d-ce3a-4180-8f71-0e66c2e61627
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Retrieving Amended Classes Using the Scripting API for WMI
+title: Retrieving Amended Classes Using the Scripting API for WMI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Retrieving Amended Classes Using the Scripting API for WMI

 If you are using the Scripting API for WMI to retrieve or store localized class information, specify the locale as part of a moniker.
 Or, you can supply the locale name in the *strLocale* parameter to the [**SWbemLocator.ConnectServer**](swbemlocator-connectserver.md) method.
-When reading or writing amended classes, indicate that you want to use localized class definitions by specifying [wbemFlagUseAmendedQualifiers](wbemflagenum.md) as a flag for the *iFlags* parameter of the method you call.
+When reading or writing amended classes, indicate that you want to use localized class definitions by specifying [wbemFlagUseAmendedQualifiers](/windows/win32/Wbemdisp/ne-wbemdisp-wbemflagenum?branch=master) as a flag for the *iFlags* parameter of the method you call.
 For PowerShell, you can use the *-locale* parameter on [Get-WmiObject](https://technet.microsoft.com/library/hh849824.aspx) to specify the locale.

 The following code example shows how to retrieve a localized class by using a WMI scripting moniker or the -locale parameter.